-- You are integrating for the first time. - You upgraded Big Data Management.
+- You are integrating for the first time. - You upgraded from any previous version.

 Note: If you are upgrading from a previous version, verify the properties and suggested values, as Big Data Management might require additional properties or different values for existing properties.